nchowning/pep8_presentations/pep0008_part01.md

 # Where to wrap

 The previously mentioned indentation/line-wrap methods are preferred for operations using Python's implied line continuation (inside parens, brackets, and braces).
-Some operations (with) do not support that implied line continuation.
+Some operations (the with command) do not support that implied line continuation.
 In those situations, we can use backslashes:

     !python
     with open("/path/to/file1") as file1, \
          open("/path/to/file2") as file2,:
         print(file1.read())
         print(file2.read())

+---

+# Where to wrap

 If you are breaking around a binary operator, it is preferred to break **after** the operator: